 Space Clothes: It's apparently normal for a man on Luna to wear nothing but tights, with body paint smeared over his upper body.
 If Mannie is to be believed, it's even considered formal wear.

 Strange Syntax Speaker: Everyone on the moon speaks in an unusual manner, which is also found in Manny's narration.
 Need save air makes clipped syntax, drop unnecessary words.
+Lack of articles is also feature of Russian language.

 Street Urchin: Called "Stilyagi," after the counterculture of 50s Russia.
-Boys who "roam the corridors" do so because their families couldn't find another family to marry them into, and girls do so because once they hit "husband high" no, not even their own mothers, can tell them what to do.
+Boys who "roam the corridors" do so because their families couldn't find another family to marry them into, and girls do so because once they hit "husband high" no one, not even their own mothers, can tell them what to do.

 Superweapon Surprise: The Loonies' primary weapon in their war for independence is a catapult originally used to ship grain from Luna to Earth without having to make costly space flights.
 They also have a second one secretly built.